Types of route

 MAINTAINS

-With this choice, the mapped route will be as short as possible and will not take into account the road category, which means that AutoMapa can lead the user along sections of roads of lower categories, including dirt roads.
-This can be a challenge; we recommend using 4x4 drive.
-Important: this route option will only appear for a distance of less than 130 km.
+With this choice, the mapped route will be as short as possible and will take into account the category of roads, the opposite of the Safe Route - major roads will be avoided, which means that AutoMapa can guide on sections of lower category roads including dirt roads.
+This can be a challenge, we recommend using a 4x4 vehicle.
+Important: this option will appear only for routes shorter than 130 km.

 Walking